 Figure 1: Dash style variations in outlines

-Follow these steps to change dash styles for shape outlines in PowerPoint 2010:
+Follow these steps to change dash styles for shape outlines in PowerPoint 2010 for Windows:

 - Under the Home or Insert tab of the Ribbon, choose the Shapes button to view the Shapes gallery that you can see in Figure 2.
 Select the Rectangle shape or any other shape then either drag and draw, or click once on the blank slide to place an instance of the shape.
 (We used a Rectangle shape as you can see later in Figure 3).

 - Select the shape so that the Ribbon area now shows the Drawing Tools Format, as shown in Figure 3.
 Activate this Ribbon tab by clicking on it.

 Figure 3: Drawing Tools Format tab of the Ribbon